Kindrad/Kenshi_IO_Continued/README.md

 + I'm sure there are others and I can't remember what they were...

 # Known outstanding issues:
-+ There are a lot of bugs related to the exporting of Physx objects.
-Currently I have no intentions of fixing these as I've made a set of Unity scripts to do this instead.
-Find me on the Kenshi Discord if you want access to those.
++ There are still some bugs related to the export of colliders.
+Box and (non-convex) Mesh Colliders should work (these are the most important).
+Sphere, Capsule, and Convex Mesh Colliders are still problematic.
+As Box and Mesh are more important fixing these is low priority.